Prevent Mud Fever 5 Different Ways

 Cover the legs with socks or mud boots

-• Use rain jackets for horse legs with or without an underlying wrap.
-Horses that have bandages, wound coverings, or standing wraps will keep their legs and wraps clean and dry.
+- Use rain jackets for horse legs with or without an underlying wrap.
+Horses with bandages, wound coverings, or standing wraps will keep their legs and wraps clean and dry.

 The mud boots and special mud bells prevent mud on the skin, hooves, and bandages.

-• Get with your vet for a diagnosis, medications, and treatment plan.
+- Your vet can help!
+Work with your equine team for a diagnosis, medications, and treatment plan.
 With the multitude of causes for EPD, save some time and get your vet involved at the first sign of trouble.
 You’ll also save money in the long run, and your horse will feel better sooner.

 The best shampoo for shine and soothing.